You know climate change is real when dead coral Pokemon start to wash up on (virtual) beaches. Behold, Cursola, world’s first dead coral Pokemon.

 "Found in the warm shallow waters of southern seas, Corsola requires clean water to live.
 If its habitat is dirty, the growths on its back become discolored and degenerate.
 However, when it is healthy, its growths regularly shed and grow back."

-According to the Pokedex, Cursola came about after “sudden climate change wiped out this ancient kind of Corsola”.
+According to the Pokédex, Cursola came about after “sudden climate change wiped out this ancient kind of Corsola”.

 Corsola *was* originally a pink-and-blue coral-like creature that was first included in the ‘Gold' and ‘Silver’ versions of the popular video game from 1999.

-Just last week the Pokemon Company introduced Pokemon ‘Sword’ and ‘Shield’, and just two days after its official release an avid player uploaded a battling guide video indicating “DON’T Evolve Galarian Corsola In Pokemon Sword and Shield!”
+Just last week the Pokémon Company introduced Pokémon ‘Sword’ and ‘Shield’, and just two days after its official release an avid player uploaded a battling guide video indicating “DON’T Evolve Galarian Corsola In Pokémon Sword and Shield!”

 It appeared that Corsola had turned into a ghost.